 Moreover, if you need to reduce expenses, you’ll have an idea of where to make cuts and/or how to manage payroll expenses more efficiently.

 You’ll Stay Compliant With Legal Requirements

 Projecting payroll taxes and employee benefits is a key part of creating a payroll budget, so you’ll have a solid understanding of the mandatory payments you need to make in advance.

 This means you can make sure you have the funds available to comply with these legal requirements.
 Failing to do so can result in unnecessary penalties.
-For example, if you file quarterly federal payroll tax forms late, you could face a fine of up to 15% of the unpaid tax.
+For example, if you file quarterly federal payroll tax forms late, you could face a failure to file penalty from the IRS.